Bright-Ogheneovoh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that displays the result of power arithmetic
+a script that converts a number from base 2 to base 10